 We are building our sample size of satellite-tracked Peregrine Falcons and further expanding tracking efforts to focus on other species such as Merlins and Northern Harriers, both of which are poorly studied.
 We will continue banding and collecting biological samples from raptors to evaluate their exposure to mercury as well as other contaminants.
 And, we will use the Block Island Raptor Research Station to conduct educational outreach efforts focusing on raptors, conservation, and environmental issues.
 Sustaining operation of this research station will enable further development of other studies with additional partners to maximize overall conservation benefits of this work.

-Download our Science Communications Series:
+Download our Science Communications Brochure:

 Desorbo, C. R. 2014.
 Raptor Research on Block Island.
 Biodiversity Research Institute.
 Portland, Maine.
 Science Communications Series BRI 2013-23.
 6 pp.

-Download general project summary report:
+Download general project summary reports:

 DeSorbo, C. R., C. Persico, R. B. Gray and L. Gilpatrick.
 2017.
 Studying Migrant Raptors Using the Atlantic Flyway.
 Block Island Raptor Research Station, Block Island, RI: 2016 Season.
 BRI Report # 2017-08 submitted to The Nature Conservancy, Block Island, Rhode Island, and The Bailey Wildlife Foundation, Cambridge, Massachusetts.
 Biodiversity Research Institute, Portland, Maine.
 34 pp.